 Long easy/moderate runs are endurance training, where you become able to run far in a long time.
 Finding your Lactate Threshold and practice LT – training, you become able to run faster i.e. with a higher intensity in a long time.
-In other words Lactate Threshold – Intensive Marathon Training makes you run faster and longer.
-How the Lactate Threshold Boost Your Marathon performance and what it is about is described below.
+In other words, performing lactate threshold training which is intensive marathon training intervals, you learn to run faster and longer.
+We will explore how the lactate threshold boost your marathon performance below.

 What is Lactate Threshold – LT?